CITS2002 Systems Programming

 - Students are able to (1) identify and appreciate the fundamentals of the imperative programming paradigm, using the standard C programming language as an example; (2) decide when to choose the C programming language and its standard library for their systems programming requirements; (3) apply the most appropriate techniques to successfully develop robust systems programs in the C language; (4) understand the role of an operating system in the wider computing context; (5) understand the relationship and interactions between an operating system's critical components and their affect on performance; and (6) develop an understanding of the relationship between contemporary operating systems, programming languages and systems-level application programming interfaces.

-- Typically this unit is assessed in the following ways: (1) computer-based implementation projects; (2) mid-semester test; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) computer-based implementation projects; (2) mid-semester test; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.